 With this understanding of the real and unavoidable costs of research in mind, the Government of Canada introduced the Research Support Fund (formerly known as the Indirect Costs Program) in 2003 as part of the federal government’s strategy to make Canada one of the world’s top countries in research and development.
 This permanent program provides Canadian universities and colleges with an annual grant to help pay for a portion of their indirect costs of research.
 It currently has a budget of $369 million and serves 125 post secondary institutions across the country.

 Whether the grant pays for the maintenance of libraries, laboratories or research networking spaces, or for the technical support required for an institution's website or library computer system, the overall goal of the Research Support Fund is to help ensure Canada's research institutions remain top-notch.

 The King's University is pleased to receive funds through the Research Support Fund to help defray the indirect costs of research at our institution.
 These funds make an important contribution to our research efforts.
-Click on the link below to see how these funds were used in 2015-2016 and how we plan to use them in 2016-2017.
+Click on the links below to see how these funds were used in 2017-2018 and how we plan to use them in 2018-2019.